pocomane/brewed-in-the-apocalypse/bita.md

 The long term goal of the scenarist is in the following Agendas:

+- Play to find out what happens.
+- Describe a world that make sense.
+- Be honest with the players.
 - Make the player's character lives not boring.
-- Play to find out what happens.

-The latter is particular important.
+The first is particular important.
 Initially the ambietation should be kept simple by purpose.
 More details about the world and the backstory will be discovered during the play, defined both by scenarist and player actions.
 The preparation of big portions of materials is discouraged.
 An interesting prompt